DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/swept-volume-clipper.md

 ## What this locked

-Phase 7 is what locked the sensor mounting decision for the industrial arm — the mount location, orientation, and coverage geometry are all chosen around making the reachable-envelope logic work cleanly.
+This is what locked the sensor mounting decision for the industrial arm — the mount location, orientation, and coverage geometry are all chosen around making the reachable-envelope logic work cleanly.
 The specific mounting and tuning that make it reliable are what ship with the kit; the approach is what's described here.

 ## Where the pipeline stands